 Describes how to prepare a funding proposal, including the planning, research, and cultivation of foundation and corporate donors.
 (Available in English, French, Mandarin, Portuguese, Russian, and Spanish)

 The basics of developing a project budget.
 (Available in English and Spanish)

 Government agencies also provide advice and instruction on crafting a grant proposal.
-The UIS Grants and Contracts Office can assist you with government applications.
+The Office of Academic Affairs, which provides Faculty Research and Scholarship Support, can assist you with government applications.